Skip to content

 Parkinson’s Disease support group meets the third Thursday of each month at People Place (in the basement) from 1-2:30 p.m.

-Cardiff Miller Art Warehouse 527 Granville Ave., Enderby, now features eight multi-media installations and sound sculptures is open Saturday and Sunday 11-5.
+Cardiff Miller Art Warehouse 527 Granville Ave., Enderby, now features eight multi-media installations and sound sculptures is open Friday through Sunday 11-5.

 Vintage Car Club meets the second Thursday of the month at the Schubert Centre at 7 p.m.
 New members welcome.